Norton Canes services

-An exclusive treat for drivers on England's only tolled motorway, Norton Canes is a veteran of customer satisfaction surveys.
+An exclusive treat for drivers on Britain's only tolled motorway, Norton Canes is a veteran of customer satisfaction surveys.
 Its fountains, picnic areas and choice of food draws in remarkable crowds for such a quiet road.

 Catering: Chozen Noodle, Coco Di Mama, Costa Coffee, Fresh Food Café, LEON, McDonald's, Costa Express, f'real Milkshakes, Krispy Kreme, Costa Drive Thru Shops: Phone Tech, SPAR, WHSmith Amenities: Days Inn, Changing Places, Jackpot £500, Showers Outdoor Space: Nature walk through woodland area and around Air Pulse Memorial next to hotel; public footpath connections Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, BP Connect, Wild Bean Café, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £13 and HGVs, caravans and coaches £33, or £36 to include a £10 food voucher.